suvoni/CTF_Writeups/PlaidCTF2024/README.md

 )
 ```

-We can also verify, that a packages, we'll receive from the **DhcpServer**, matches the expected IP addresses by computing the crc32 values for the expected packet for all the possible IPs and comparing the precomputed crc32 values to the crc32 value appended to the messag send by the **DhcpServer**.
+We can also verify that packets received from the **DhcpServer** matches the expected IP addresses by computing the crc32 values for the expected packet for all the possible IPs and comparing the precomputed crc32 values to the crc32 value appended to the message sent by the **DhcpServer**.

 ```python
 crc32s = {} # hex(crc32) -> leased ip